 Further searches showed Arthur's birth was registered as Hart and that his mother's maiden name was that of his elder siblings: Clarridge

-The evidence found suggests Fanny used the name 'Hart' in 1871 but was actually a Claridge at the time, and recorded her children's births in that name.
+The birth registration evidence suggests Fanny used the name 'Hart' in 1871 but was actually a Claridge at the time so recorded her children's births in that name.
 Only when registering Arthur's birth in 1880 did she give her current surname as Hart and her maiden name as Clarridge.
 This suggests she married a Hart between the third quarter of 1877 (birth of Morris Philip) and the last quarter of 1880 when Arthur was born: in 1881 she describes herelf as 'married'.
 The only marriage of a Hart to a Clar(r)idge in this period took place in Marton-in-Cleveland, North Yorkshire, Christmas Eve 1879, but the details do not fit: Joseph Henry Hart was a draper and Minnie Maria Clarridge age 23; the names and location are wrong too.
 So something strange was going on here and if Fanny is the 'Annie' recorded as Joseph's wife in 1891 and 1901 then the time and place of her marriage to him remains a mystery.

 Setting aside the unusual circumstances surrounding Joseph's family, the 1891 census hints that Arthur had a good start in life; also, as the third son, perhaps any family expectations rested on his elder brothers.
 Around this time Arthur received a book, possibly from his father; James provided the following notes:

-Joseph was away from home in 1891 and most likely was staying at The Knowe, Kilbarchan, Renfrewshire, Scotland:
+Arthur's father Joseph was away from home in 1891 and most likely was staying at The Knowe, Kilbarchan, Renfrewshire, Scotland:

 Ten years later the 1901 census shows the family at the same Ennerdale Road address as in 1891, with Joseph Phillips present: he was 54 and a tobacco manufacturer, an employer, as was son Spencer, age 26.
 Lily and May were still at home (no occupations listed, presumably ladies of leisure) and Arthur, 20, was a student.

 Their mother was named Annie and she was 56, born Banbury Oxfordshire.
 As an aside, Bodicote, the birthplace of Fanny Hart from the 1881 census, is under 3 miles from Banbury, Annie's birthplace in 1901 (and presumably 'Bashbury', Annie's birthplace from 1891 was a mis-recording of Banbury).
-So there is circumstantial evidence that Fanny Hart (nee Claridge) and Annie Phillips were the same individual.
+So there is further circumstantial evidence that Fanny Hart (nee Claridge) and Annie Phillips were the same individual.